Find Affordable College Courses

 West Haven, CT

-University of New Haven came in at #10 in this year’s edition of the Best Chemistry Schools in the New England Region ranking.
-University of New Haven is a moderately-sized private not-for-profit school located in the suburb of West Haven.
+With a ranking of #10, University of New Haven did quite well on this year’s best schools for chemistry students.
+University of New Haven is a moderately-sized private not-for-profit school located in the large suburb of West Haven.

 While working on their degree, chemistry majors at University of New Haven accumulate an average of around $27,000 in student debt.